Tohaneanu/SMS/README.md

 A minimalist project with some features like:

-  -Add students.
+  -Add students
-  -Update students.
+  -Update students
-  -Delete students.
+  -Delete students

 *I use mysql database for store data and thymeleaf for front end style*